Peter Handscomb: Domestic career

 Handscomb debuted for Victoria during the 2011–12 Australian season, playing as a top-order batsman.
 He scored 42 and 71 runs, respectively, in his first List A and first-class cricket innings, both in matches against Queensland at the Gabba.
 Handscomb's first century in Sheffield Shield matches came against South Australia in February 2012, an innings of 113 runs at the Adelaide Oval.
 Towards the end of the season, he was also used as Victoria's wicket-keeper, with both Matthew Wade and Ryan Carters unavailable.
 Handscomb was awarded Cricket Victoria contracts for both Victoria and the Melbourne Stars for the 2012–13 season.
 In Victorian Premier Cricket, he plays for the St Kilda Cricket Club, and led the club's batting averages during the 2011–12 season.
 Handscomb also holds British citizenship, with both of his parents English immigrants to Australia.

 Handscomb's break-through first class season occurred for Victoria in 2014–15, when he scored three centuries and averaged 53.91.
 He also made his mark in the Big Bash League playing for Melbourne Stars, scoring an unbeaten century against the Perth Scorchers at the Melbourne Cricket Ground.
-His century was the first time he had passed a score of 25 in the BBL, and he was the only batsman to pass 20 in his side's three-wicket win.
+His century was the first time he had passed a score of 25 in the BBL, and he was the only batsman to pass 20 in his team's three-wicket win.
 He played county cricket for Gloucestershire during 2015, and began touring with Australia A, becoming captain of the team in early 2016.
 In August 2019, Handscomb replaced Cameron Bancroft, who had been called up to the Australian squad, in the Durham squad in 2019 Vitality Blast.

 He captained Middlesex during the 2021 and 2022 seasons.

+In the 2025-26 Sheffield Shield season, Handscomb lead the competition in runs scored with 724 across 11 matches and 21 innings, including 2 centuries.